wahn/jan_walter_org/_posts/2014-06-25-conference-radiance_patterns.markdown

 make apply_patches
 {% endhighlight %}

-After that we an open the file __table.rad__ and see how the materials and patterns are applied:
+After that we can open the file __table.rad__ and see how the materials and patterns are applied:

 {% highlight tcsh %}